 This is often if not always applied to auto leather i.e. leather used in vehicles or motorcycles.
-The finish is achieved by using leather paint, which is an opaque colour leather dye.
+The finish is achieved by using leather paint, which is an opaque color leather dye.

 Types of Finishes

 We now cover the different types of finishes that are used in leather dyeing.
-Finishes are equally important if not more, as the colour itself, as it helps to boost the appearance of the colour as well as the leather product on which it is used.
+Finishes are equally important if not more, as the color itself, as it helps to boost the appearance of the color as well as the leather product on which it is used.

 Aniline and Nubuck or Suede Leathers